Tankybott/WebShop/README.md

 - Users are redirected to a secure Stripe Checkout page
 - All payment information is processed externally — no sensitive data is stored by the webshop
 - Stripe supports multiple payment methods (e.g. cards, wallets, bank transfers depending on region)
+-
+#### 📧 Order Status Email Notifications

+To keep customers fully informed, the system automatically sends an **email notification** every time the status of their order changes.

+Examples include:
+- Order created
+- Order moved to `Processing`
+- Order has been `Shipped`

+Emails include:
+- Order summary
+- Current status
+- Tracking information (if available)

+This ensures transparency and builds trust with the customer.

 #### 🔐 Social Login Options